Skip to main content

 • The larva and fly of the sheep-nostril-fly (Oestrus ovis).
 Coloured drawing by A.J.E.
 Terzi.

 • Royal College of Surgeons of England: Charles Stewart, conservator of the museum, describing specimens to visitors on the college's centenary.
-Drawing by Duncan, 1900.
+Drawing by J.A.
+Duncan, 1900.

 • A child carrying an urn: two figures.
 Pen and ink drawing after Audran.